Robust Explainer Recommendation for Time Series Classification: Introduction

 \end{itemize}

-In the next sections we review the existing Explainable AI research, including both time series specific and general methods (Section \ref{sec:relwork}), describe our proposed solution (Section \ref{sec:method}, and discuss experiments on both synthetic and UCR datasets, with a case study (Section \ref{sec:experiment}).
-We finally summarize our results (Section \ref{sec:conclusion}) and discuss further considerations and recommendations for using our methodology.
+In the next sections we review related Explainable AI research including both time series specific and general methods (Section \ref{sec:relwork}).
+We then define related concepts (Section \ref{sec:background}) and describe our proposed solution (Section \ref{sec:method}).
+We discuss experiments on both synthetic and real time series datasets, with detailed case studies (Section \ref{sec:experiment}).
+We discuss important considerations for practitioners when using AMEE to evaluate and recommend explanations for time series classification in Section \ref{sec:recommendation}.
+Finally, we summarize our results and discuss future work in Section \ref{sec:conclusion}.